sehoon120/Embeded_Edge_Cloud/Jaeyeong/server/README.md

 # server_boundingbox.py

-It is currently most recent code. \n
+It is currently most recent code.
 This server code classify faces and return bounding box and result.